emqx/emqx-docs/en_US/configuration/configuration.md

 Settings in environment variables that begin with 'EMQX_' have the highest priority and will override any settings in the `etc/emqx.conf` file.

-Changes made through the EMQX dashboard UI, management HTTP API, or CLI will be written into the `data/configs/cluster.hocon` file at runtime and will take effect immediately.
+Changes made through EMQX Dashboard UI, HTTP API, or CLI are persisted in `data/configs/cluster.hocon` at runtime and will take effect immediately.
 However, if the same configuration items are set differently in the `etc/emqx.conf` file, the runtime updates will be overridden by the settings in `etc/emqx.conf` after the node restarts.

 To avoid confusion, it is highly recommend NOT to have the same config keys in both `cluster.hocon` and `emqx.conf`.